Insufficiently Tightened Brake Caliper Bolts – 2019-2020 Thor Motor Coach Aria & Venetian Motorhomes

 Campaign NumberVehicle Type / Population Qty.Part NumberPart DescriptionQty. per Caliper

-FL845A Front & Rear Axle BendixeBay Axial CaliperTruck
+FL845A Front & Rear Axle BendixeBay logo Axial CaliperTruck

 1,063